ponylang/rfcs/text/000-compile-time-expression.md

 One alternative to a design choice is making this an opt-in feature, instead allowing the compiler to figure out and evaluate what it can do at compile-time.
 This is quite compilicated, for example some expressions may have to make many function calls are execute for a very long time before we know whether it can be evaluated at compile-time.
 Attempting to determine whether something can be evaluated at compile-time becomes similar to trying to evaluate the expression.
 Ofcourse this could be a natural progression from being an opt-in feature, which I think is how this feature should at least start.

-How the expressions are to be evaulated has multiple solutions.
-I suggest (and have implemented) an AST collapsing pass that takes an AST tree an collapses it to a single node.
+How the expressions are to be evaulated has multiple solutions; I suggest (and have implemented) an AST collapsing pass that takes an AST tree an collapses it to a single node.
+Adding the evaluation of a new pass allows the passs to make use of all the information and knowledge already in the compiler, such as parsing and symbol tables etc.

 One could imagine alternative implementations such as building an interepreter and calling out to this, or constructing machine code on the fly and executing it to get a result.
-The latter approaches seem fairly convulated and onerous to implement compared to AST rewriting.
+The latter approaches seem fairly convoluted and onerous to implement compared to AST rewriting.

 # Unresolved questions